shubhamsapra97/MemoryGame/readme.md

 MEMORY CARD:

 Project Purpose:
-•This project is a memory game that demonstrates effective use of HMTL, CSS and Object Oriented JavaScript.
+This project is a memory game that demonstrates effective use of HMTL, CSS and Object Oriented JavaScript.

 How To Load The Game: